Tchernobill/Confluence/Characters/Kiero timeline.md

 - **The Conspiracy**: Discovers the full network behind his infection and its continuing experiments
 - **Other Victims**: Learns he's not the only survivor, but perhaps the only one who gained control
 - **Guilt Avalanche**: Realizes some of his "protective" actions caused unintended harm to innocents
-- **Sev's Loyalty**: The droid remains by his side despite everything, showing unconditional acceptance
+- **Sedh's Loyalty**: The droid remains by his side despite everything, showing unconditional acceptance
 - **First Apologies**: Begins the difficult process of acknowledging his mistakes

 ### **Age 72-75: Dismantling the Legend (2159-2162)**